Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

+and none of the other\footnote{Note that switching the sign of $\ck$ both reverses the conditions on rows and columns for a $D$-tableau, and our convention for drawing partitions in Russian notation.
+Thus, this observation is true for either sign.}. \end{example}

-The {\bf Russian reading word} of a $\Bi$-tableau of shape $\eta$ is the word obtained by reading the boxes of the tableau in order of the $x$-coordinate, reading up columns, that is, in the order of the loading $\Bi_\eta$, reading left to right.
+The {\bf Russian reading word} of an $\Bi$-tableau of shape $\eta$ is the word obtained by reading the boxes of the tableau in order of the $x$-coordinate, reading up columns, that is, in the order of the loading $\Bi_\eta$, reading left to right.

+For a usual standard tableau of shape $\eta$, the boxes where entries are below a fixed value form a new partition diagram.
+However, for a $\Bi$-tableau, this is not the case; that said, one can make sense of a particular box being addable or removable relative to a value $h$. \begin{definition} For a fixed box $(i,j,m)$ whose entry is not $h$, we have a subdiagram of $\eta$ given by the boxes $(i',j',m)$ with entries $> h+(j'-i'-j+i)\kappa$.
+We say that $b=(i,j,m)$ is {\bf addable} (resp. {\bf removable}) {\bf relative to $h$} if \begin{itemize} \item it is addable (resp. removable) for this subdiagram, and \item if $b=(1,1,m)$ then we have $\vartheta_m<h$. \end{itemize} \end{definition} That is, a box is addable (resp. removable) relative to $h$ if it existing entry (if it is has one) is $>h$ (resp. $<h$) and making its entry $h$ would not disturb the tableau conditions.

-For a usual standard tableau, the boxes where entries are below a fixed value form a new partition diagram.
-However, for a $\Bi$-tableau, this is not the case; that said, one can make sense of a particular box being addable or removable relative to a value $h$. \begin{itemize} \item We call a box $(i,j,m)$ {\bf addable relative} to $h$ if $h$ is less than the entry in $(i,j,m)$, $h+\ck$ is greater than the entry in $(i-1,j,m)$ and $h-\ck$ is greater than the entry in $(i,j-1,m)$. \item We call a box $(i,j,m)$ {\bf removable relative} to $h$ if $h$ is greater than the entry in $(i,j,m)$, $h+\ck$ is less than the entry in $(i,j+1,m)$ and $h-\ck$ is greater than the entry in $(i+1,j,m)$. \end{itemize}
+Note that the subdiagram we consider depends on $h$ and $i-j$, and that it is only relevant whether the adjacent squares $(i,j\pm 1,m)$ and $(i\pm 1,j,m)$ are in this subdiagram.
+Note that: \begin{itemize} \item The box $(1,1,m)$ is addable if $\vartheta_m<h$ and furthermore if it is in the diagram, then the entry is $>h$. \item The box $(i,j,m)$ in the diagram of $\eta$ is addable relative to $h$ if $h$ is less than the entry in $(i,j,m)$, $h+\ck$ is greater than the entry in $(i-1,j,m)$ and $h-\ck$ is greater than the entry in $(i,j-1,m)$. \item If $(i,j,m)$ is not in the diagram of $\eta$, it is addable relative to $h$ if it is addable for the whole diagram and $h+\ck$ is greater than the entry in $(i-1,j,m)$ and $h-\ck$ is greater than the entry in $(i,j-1,m)$. \item A box $(i,j,m)$ in the diagram of $\eta$ is removable relative to $h$ if $h$ is greater than the entry in $(i,j,m)$, $h+\ck$ is less than the entry in $(i,j+1,m)$ and $h-\ck$ is greater than the entry in $(i+1,j,m)$. \end{itemize}

-In the case where all entries are far apart, the set of boxes filled with numbers $<h$ are themselves the diagram of a partition, and these are the addable and removable boxes of that partition. \begin{definition} The {\bf degree} of a box in a $\Bi$-tableau with entry $h$ is the number of boxes right of the fixed box of the same residue which are addable relative to the entry $h$ minus the number removable relative to $h$.
+We say that a box $(i',j',m')$ is right of $(i,j,m)$ if the associated $x$ coordinate in $D_\xi$ is greater, that is if \begin{definition} The {\bf degree} of a box $b$ in an $\Bi$-tableau with entry $h$ is the number of boxes of the same residue as and to the right of $b$ which are addable relative to the entry $h$ minus the number removable relative to $h$.

-The {\bf degree} of a $\Bi$-tableau is the sum of the degrees of the boxes. \end{definition}